 Type: Best practice

-Description: This article explains how to monitor the health and performance of Cisco MDS 9020 Fabric Switches with Hardware Sentry.
+Description: How to monitor the health and performance of Cisco MDS 9020 Fabric Switches with Hardware Sentry.

 Additional Keywords: Cisco, Fabric Switches

 Our goal is to monitor the health and the performance of a Cisco MDS 9020 Fabric Switch.
 A SAN is just a network and the switch is its heart.
 As such, it represents the most critical part of a storage infrastructure.
 By monitoring a SAN switch, we are able to detect any connectivity issue on the hosts, the switches, the disk arrays and the tape libraries and are able to diagnose bottlenecks, multipath setups.
 We can also for example identify which servers are very demanding, which disk array is under hard pressure and the impact of the nightly backups.